flyteorg/airflow-provider-flyte/README.md

 In the Airflow UI, configure a _Connection_ for Flyte.

 - Host (required): The FlyteAdmin host.
 - Port (optional): The FlyteAdmin port.
-Defaults to 30081.
 - Login (optional): `client_id`
 - Password (optional): `client_credentials_secret`
 - Extra (optional): Specify the `extra` parameter as JSON dictionary to provide additional parameters.